k3karthic/S3Sync/README.md

 * S3Sync uses the ListBucket API call allowing it to scan through an S3 bucket a 1000 keys at a time.
 * S3Sync maintains a record of the modification times and stores in a file in S3 (S3Sync.txt).

-This allows S3Sync to work with large number of files very rapidly.
+This allows S3Sync to sync based on size and modification time on a large number of files very rapidly.

 Screenshot
 ----------